honestica/frontend-jobs/lvl2/Readme.md

 ### Level 2

 The goal is to upload the dropped document to the FHIR API.
+The base URL for the API server is https://fhirtest.uhn.ca/baseDstu3/.
+It means that every FHIR resources is accessible at this URL (for instance: `https://fhirtest.uhn.ca/baseDstu3/Binany` for `Binary` or `https://fhirtest.uhn.ca/baseDstu3/Practitioner` for `Practitioner`).
-The backend team built the API server at https://fhirtest.uhn.ca/baseDstu3/ (documentation at https://fhirtest.uhn.ca).
-You can use this server
+You can use this server for this webapp (it is completely open)

 * When the user drops document, the document will be sent to the API Server.
 The FHIR resource corresponding to a file is a `Binary`.